 Democratic Institutions under Stress

-Democracy builds on common principles such as elections, division of power, and rule of law.
-In practice, democratic institutions often underperform due to executives overstepping powers, conflicts and power struggles causing stalemate in the policy process, and rule instability.
+Democracy builds on common principles such as elections, a division of power, and the rule of law.
+In practice, democratic institutions often underperform due to executives overstepping the mark, conflicts and power struggles causing a stalemate in the policy process, as well as governance instability.

 Democratic Institutions under Stress